 Equity Investment Philosophy

-Our investment process for the Focused Equity Portfolio is based on the philosophy that investing in durable companies with growing earnings at value prices is an effective way to build and preserve capital.
+Our investment process for the Focused Equity Portfolio (FEP) is based on the philosophy that investing in durable companies with growing earnings at value prices is an effective way to build and preserve capital.
 We believe that managing risk is the key to delivering superior long-term investment results.
 Therefore, before we consider how much we might earn on a new investment, we always consider how much we might lose.

 To determine the universe of stocks that the we will consider for research, we utilize the following methods: